Laboratory of Microbial Interaction

 The Endoplasmic-reticulum stress; From basic mechanisms to industrial application on yeasts

-The endoplasmic reticulum (ER) is a membrane-bound and flat- or tubular-shaped sac, which almost all of the eukaryotic (animal, plant and fungous) cells bears (Fig. 1).
-Ribosomes attach on the cytosolic side of the ER to form the rough ER.
-Newly synthesized peptides are thus co-translationally pushed into the sac and then transported out to the extracellular spaces or other organelles via the vesicular transport system.
-Transmembrane proteins are also co-translationally inserted into the ER membrane before being transported to cell surface or other organelles.
+The endoplasmic reticulum (ER) is a membrane-bound, flat, or tubular-shaped sac that almost all eukaryotic (animal, plant, and fungous) cells carries (Fig. 1).
+Ribosomes attach to the cytosolic side of the ER to form rough ER.
+Newly synthesized peptides are thus co-translationally pushed into the sac and transported to the extracellular spaces or other organelles via the vesicular transport system.
+Transmembrane proteins are also co-translationally inserted into the ER membrane before being transported to the cell surface or to other organelles.

-Dysfunction of the ER is collectively called ER stress, and in many cases, tightly related to accumulation of aberrant and misfolded client proteins in the ER.
-For example, overproduction or genetic mutation of an ER client protein causes its aggregation in the ER, triggers ER stress and then damages normal proliferation of cells.
-Eukaryotic cells generally evoke protective responses to overcome ER stress.
-The most well-known cellular response against ER stress, namely the unfolded protein response (UPR), is transcriptional induction of proteins working in the ER, such as the ER-located molecular chaperone BiP.
+Dysfunction of the ER is collectively called ER stress and, in many cases, is closely related to the accumulation of aberrant and misfolded client proteins in the ER.
+For example, overproduction or genetic mutation of an ER client protein causes its aggregation in the ER, triggers ER stress, and damages normal cell proliferation.
+Eukaryotic cells generally evoke protective responses in order to overcome ER stress.
+The most well-known cellular response to ER stress, namely the unfolded protein response (UPR), is the transcriptional induction of proteins working in the ER, such as the ER-located molecular chaperone BiP.

-Ire1 is an ER-located transmembrane endoribonuclease conserved through eukaryotic species and serves as the UPR trigger.
-When budding yeast Saccharomyces cerevisiae cells are exposed to ER stress, Ire1 is activated and promotes splicing of the HAC1 mRNA (Fig. 2).
-This reaction yields the mature form of the HAC1 mRNA, which is translated into a transcription-factor protein that is responsible for the transcriptional induction of the UPR.
+Ire1 is an ER-located transmembrane endoribonuclease that is conserved in eukaryotic species and serves as a UPR trigger.
+When budding yeast Saccharomyces cerevisiae cells are exposed to ER stress, Ire1 is activated and promotes the splicing of HAC1 mRNA (Fig. 2).
+This reaction yields the mature form of HAC1 mRNA, which is translated into a transcription-factor protein that is responsible for the transcriptional induction of the UPR.
 As shown in Fig. 3, we previously reported that Ire1 is highly self-oligomerized to form the Ire1 cluster in ER-stressed cells (Kimata et al., 2007; Ishiwata-Kimata et al., 2013).
-It is highly likely that the clustered Ire1 molecules exhibit a potent RNA-cleavage activity.
+It is highly likely that the clustered Ire1 molecules exhibit potent RNA cleavage activity.

 Fig. 2: A role of yeast Ire1